-Keenow was developed by Keen Media Group, a team of IT professionals from 3 different countries.
-We have a very strong stance against geo-blocking and the fact that International end-users are discriminated compared to our USA peers, and for us Keenow is an ideology far more than a business.
+Keenow was developed to overcome web censorship by Keen Media Group, a team of IT professionals from various countries.
+We have a very strong stance against geo-blocking and the fact that International end-users like us are discriminated compared to our U.S. peers, and therefore we have built Keenow out of ideology.

 We invite you to visit the European Consumer Organisation website to thoroughly understand why Geo-blocking is a very wrong business practice.